Income Restricted Apartments: How to Find Them [2025]

 • Income-Restricted Housing: The rent prices for income-restricted apartments are determined by the median income for the local area.
 The rent price is then capped at a certain percentage of this figure.
 The percentage can vary by state and apartment size.

-• Income-Based Housing: In income-based apartments, the rent prices are based on the adjusted gross income of the tenant.
-The rent is capped at 30% of this figure, regardless of the median income in the area.
+• Income-Based Housing: In income-based apartments, rent prices are based on the tenant's adjusted gross income.
+The rent is usually capped at 30% of this figure, regardless of the median income in the area.

 Income-Restricted Housing vs Income-Based Housing